bedalton/cappuccino_plugin/README.md

 - Variable type resolution is not fully/or correctly implemented, so intellisense may suggest methods that do not exist for the given variable
 - Suggestions do not account for import, suggesting things not imported or in scope
+- This plugin requires the original source files for the cappuccino framework to work which can be downloaded from the Cappuccino github page([link](https://github.com/cappuccino/cappuccino "Cappuccino's GitHub Page"))

 ### Possible Future
 - Improve code comments and quality